cdapio/cdap/cdap-docs/admin-manual/source/security/impersonation.rst

 If these are not specified, the principal and keytab of the CDAP Master user will be used.

-The configured principal must have been granted permissions for the operations that will occur in that namespace.
+The configured Kerberos principal must have been granted permissions for the operations that will occur in that namespace.
 For instance, if a :ref:`custom HBase namespace <namespaces-custom-mapping>` is configured, the configured principal must have privileges to create tables within that HBase namespace.
 If no custom HBase namespace is specified, the configured principal must have privilege to